locutusjs/locutus/website/about.md

 [number_format](http://locutusjs.io/php/number_format/),
 [wordwrap](http://locutusjs.io/php/wordwrap/),
 [vsprintf](http://locutusjs.io/php/vsprintf/), and
-[date](http://locutusjs.io/php/date/), that are too high-level for JavaScript.
+[date](http://locutusjs.io/php/date/), that do not exist in JavaScript's standard library.

 JavaScript as a language is even wide-spread, but lacking a large standard library, developers coming from other languages are often wondering how